- The funding will support open source software projects that are essential to biomedical research

 Funding between $50,000 and $250,000

 Applications can request funding between $50,000 and $250,000 in total costs.
 CZI will be considering two categories of projects.
 The first one is domain-specific software for analysing, visualising and working with the specific data types that come up in biomedical science.
 Second type of project CZI will be looking at is based on developing foundational tools and infrastructure that will enable a variety of downstream software across several domains of science and computational research.

 Connect open source software developers

-The 32 selected proposals consist of a total of 42 open source projects which has tools for visualizing, analyzing, and managing data for research areas such as genomics, structural biology, cell biology, neuroscience.
-The CZI staff will support awarded projects by convening grantee meetings and connecting open source software developers to each other, technical experts, and scientists, which will include other CZI-funded grantees and members of the scientific community.
+The selected proposals consist of a total of 42 open source projects.
+It will include tools for visualising, analysing, and managing data for research areas such as genomics, structural biology, cell biology, neuroscience.
+The CZI staff will also support awarded projects by convening grantee meetings and connecting open source software developers to each other, technical experts, and scientists, which will include other CZI-funded grantees and members of the scientific community.